What are the main benefits of the Loddon Murray Community Leadership Program?

 What happens after the closing date?

-You are required to attend an interview.
+Your application will be acknowledged by e-mail, reviewed and you may be invited to attend an interview.
 The interview is a chance for you to find out more about the program as well as for our interview panel to determine your suitability for the program.
 The interview is usually about 30-40 minutes.
 Up to 25 applicants will be sent a letter of acceptance in December.
-All documentation must be signed and returned with the participation fee (unless offered a scholarship) by December 31 in order to retain the offered place.
+All documentation must be signed and returned with the participation fee by December 31 in order to retain the offered place.

 What is meant by graduation?